ranjan0369/devops-intern-final/README.md

 - Implemented a GitHub Actions workflow to automatically run `python hello.py` on every push to the `main` branch.

 ### Nomad
-- Created a Nomad job specification to run a Docker container as a service.
+- Created a Nomad job specification `hello.nomad` inside `nomad` folder to run a Docker container as a service.
+    - Run the nomad agent
+        ```
+        nomad agent -dev
+        ```
+    - Run the job
+        ```
+        nomand job run nomad/hello.nomad
+        ```

 ### Monitoring with Grafana Loki
-- Set up log collection and monitoring using Grafana Loki.
+- Set up log collection using alloy, log aggregation using loki and visualization with Grafana.
+The details steps is described in `loki_setup.txt` under `monitoring` folder.